SciRooPlot/SciRooPlot/docs/README.md

 // and the properties specified for your final plot will be applied on top of these

 // these template plots must live in a figure group called "PLOT_TEMPLATES"
-// and need to be added to the manager via plotManager.AddPlotTemplate(plotTemplate);
+// and need to be added to the manager via plotManager.AddPlotTemplate(plot);

 // for instance the following lines will generate an example template plot:
 { // -----------------------------------------------------------------------